nv-morpheus/morpheus-experimental/README.md

 ## datasets

 Samples of training data and inference dataset with model output to be used to test training and inference scripts.
-Links to publicaly available datasets are also welcome.
+Links to  publicly available datasets are also welcome.

 ## training-tuning